Ernst Flersheim

 Ernst Flersheim (born 1862; died in 1944 in Bergen-Belsen concentration camp) was a German Jewish art collector who was persecuted by the Nazis.

 Early life

-Flersheim was born on July 13, 1862 in Frankfurt am Main.
+Flersheim was born on 13 July 1862 in Frankfurt am Main.
 His parents were Louis Flersheim and Johanna Gütha Flersheim.
-He married Gertrud von Mayer (born August 2,1872; died September 13, 1944 in Bergen Belsen).
+He married Gertrud von Mayer (born 2 August 1872; died 13 September 1944 in Bergen Belsen).
 Both were arrested, deported and murdered by the Nazis.

 Art collection

 The Flersheim's collection included Ferdinand Hodler's "Thunersee mit Niesen", "A Prayer before Supper" by Jan Toorop and "Procession in the Mountains" by Adolf Hölzel.

 Nazi-era

 In May 1937, the Frankfurt auction house Hugo Helbing auctioned off the Flersheim collection and the couple fled to Amsterdam in the face of increasing anti-Semitic repression.
 In the Netherlands they were arrested and imprisoned.
 They were deported and died in the Bergen-Belsen concentration camp in 1944.